FiniteStateInc/third-party-upload/README.md

           finite-state-secret: ${{ secrets.CLIENT_SECRET }}
           finite-state-organization-context: ${{ secrets.ORGANIZATION_CONTEXT }}
           asset-id: ${{env.ASSET_ID}}
-          version: ${{env.COMMIT_HASH}} # you could replace by whatever you want
+          version: ${{env.COMMIT_HASH}} # You can name this version anything you'd like.
+Here, we're using the git commit hash associated with the current run.
-          file-path: # Put the same path of Upload binary generated file step here
+          file-path: # Add the same path of the "Upload third-party scan" step here.
-          test-type: # put the test type here
+          test-type: # The type of third-party scan being uploaded (e.g., cyclonedx)

       - name: Set response of binary quick scan
         if: steps.third_party_upload.outcome=='success'